jordandeklerk/moderndid/pydid/drdid/README.md

 # Doubly-Robust Difference-in-Differences

-This module provides a comprehensive suite of modern difference-in-differences estimators for causal inference, implementing methods from recent econometric literature.
+This module provides a comprehensive suite of modern difference-in-differences estimators for causal inference, implementing methods from the recent econometric literature.
 We go beyond traditional DiD approaches by offering **doubly robust**, **inverse propensity weighted**, and **outcome regression estimators** that address common challenges in observational studies with two time periods (pre-treatment and post-treatment) and two groups (treatment group and comparison group).

 The computational methods here are inspired by the corresponding R package [DRDID](https://github.com/pedrohcgs/DRDID).